stilvoid/deck/README.md

 # Deck

-> Deck is a CLI for interacting with an Elgato StreamDeck
+> Deck is a CLI for interacting with an Elgato Stream Deck

 Please report any bugs you find [through GitHub issues](https://github.com/stilvoid/deck/issues).